15 Plants That Repel Flies

 Planting garlic near outdoor seating areas or doorways can help deter flies from entering your home or outdoor space.

-Additionally, using garlic in your cooking or creating a garlic spray to use on plants can help keep flies at bay.
+Additionally, using garlic in your cooking or creating a garlic spray on plants can help keep flies at bay.

-To make a garlic spray, chop up a few cloves of garlic and steep them in boiling water for several hours.
+To make a garlic spray, chop a few cloves and steep them in boiling water for several hours.

 Strain the mixture and then pour it into a spray bottle.
 Spray the mixture onto plants or around doorways and windows to create a barrier against flies.

-Keep in mind that while garlic is one of the effective plants that repel flies, it can also be potent and overpowering.
+Remember that while garlic is an effective plant that repels flies, it can also be potent and overpowering.

 2. Lemongrass